rubygems/bundler-site/source/v1.12/git.html.md

 ---
 title: Gems from git repositories
-description: How to use gem directly from repository
+description: How to use gems directly from git
 ---

 ## Gems from git repositories